stewartadam/fwbackups/README.md

 one-off or recurring scheduled basis.

 ***Note: fwbackups is in maintenance only mode.** Development of new features are on hold, and only bugfixes are applied.
+It requires Python 2 and PyGTK 2 to launch, which recent distributions may no longer include by default.
 See below for details.*

 ## Features
 * Simple interface for configuring new backups or restoring documents from a